bootphon/wordseg/tools/README.md

 * The `<wordseg-command>` is a usual call to a wordseg algorithm but with no options `<input-file>` and `<output-file>` specified.

+* `wordseg-dibs` is a special case because it requires a training file.
+That training file must be provided as the **last argument** of the command in the `<wordseg-command>` field of the job definition.

-See `exemple/jobs.json` for a valid exemple.
+See `exemple/jobs.txt` for a valid exemple.

 Output folder